ratals/Pizza-Sales-Prediction-Model/README.md

 ## Key Features:

 1. Preprocessing and cleaning
-2. Feature engineering and selection
+2. Feature engineering and selection (This took a long time..)
 3. Model training and evaluation
 4. Sales forecasting and analysis